microsoft/TypeScript/CONTRIBUTING.md

 ### Filename too long on Windows

-You might need to run `git config --system core.longpaths true` before cloning Typescript on Windows.
+You might need to run `git config --global core.longpaths true` before cloning TypeScript on Windows.

 ### Using local builds